White Oak

 Best for

-Closet liners, chests, outdoor projects
+Closet liners, outdoor projects

 Aromatic and naturally rot-resistant.
 Mills beautifully but dulls blades faster than you'd expect.
+Punky heartwood can be an issue.

 White Ash